dariye/personal-goals/happy-moments/2017-moments.md

 # 01/26/2017
 Had some time off to relax after work.
 Started listening to The Power of Habit.
 Audio books can be arduous.
 Completed day 22 of js30.

+# 01/29/2017
+Had a very restful day after a crazy start to the weekend–attended the Cirque Noir party in Brooklyn at the House of Yes.
+It was worth losing my Saturday over.

+On a more candid note, I'm disheartened by all that has happened politically over the past 48hrs.
+The United States of America fails to shine as the beacon of freedom and hope it once represented.
+My belief in the freedom of all men is re-affirmed on a daily basis.
+There's no passing day I'm unable to appreciate the freedom that I have.